-- maintained an average of 95 or above for the semester. - incurred no more than 5 days absent and/or tardy per class, per semester. - exemplified conduct that has been entirely satisfactory. - incurred no suspension in the current semester.
+- Eligibility is at the teacher's discretion. - maintained an average of 95 or above for the semester. - exemplified conduct that has been entirely satisfactory. - incurred no suspension in the current semester.
 (A student suspended 1st semester may not be exempted from a 1st semester exam, but if conduct has improved and no other suspensions are recorded in 2nd semester, he may be exempted from a 2nd semester exam.) - met other exemption standards as outlined from the beginning of the semester by the teacher's class syllabus.

-TOURNAMENT PLAY: Students in any grade level who have semester exams that conflict with school sponsored tournament play or school-sanctioned travel associated with tournament play may be exempt from the exam(s) if they have met the criteria outlined in the above bullet points.
+TOURNAMENT PLAY: Students in any grade level who have semester exams that conflict with school sponsored tournament play or school-sanctioned travel associated with tournament play may be exempt from the exam(s) if they have maintained an average of 80 or above for the second semester and met all other criteria outlined in the above exemptions for seniors bullet points.
 Students who have not met the criteria for exemption may arrange mutually convenient times with the teacher to take finals early or late.
 Exam exemptions are not approved for students involved in club-sponsored tournament play and travel.